avanov/typeit/README.rst

 `typeit` brings typed data into your project.

+Start using it by automatically generating types for your JSON payloads:

 .. code-block:: bash

     $ echo '{"first-name": "Hello", "initial": null, "last_name": "World"}' | typeit gen